Sub-Nyquist Sampling of Short Pulses: Sampling of multipulse signals

 \subsection{Equivalent Representation}

-For a fixed Gabor frame $\G(g,a,b)$, as specified in the Theorem~\ref{thm:main}, the number of branches can be reduced to $L$ if instead of $LM$ modulations followed by an integrator, we perform $L$ modulations followed by a filter $s(t)$.
-Consider the system in Fig.~\ref{fig:sampling_gabor}(a) with $\theta=b$, $\tau = WK$, where $K=2K_0+1$, and $K_0$ is as in Theorem~\ref{thm:main}, and the filter $s(t)$ given by
+For a fixed Gabor frame $\G(g,a,b)$, the number of branches can be reduced to $J$ if instead of $JM$ modulations followed by an integrator, we perform $J$ modulations followed by a filter $s(t)$.
+Consider the system in Fig.~\ref{fig:sampling_modulations}(b) with $w_j(t)$ as in (\ref{eq:w_j/s_m}), $\tau = WK$, where $K=2K_0+1$, and $K_0$ is as in (\ref{eq:K_0/L_0}), and the filter $s(t)$ given by